duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 1. Define the interaction matrix that relates the Cartesian velocity with the image space velocity.
 This matrix depends on: the focal length expressed in pixel, image-space vectors s = {u, v, d}^T, and the z estimated.

 2. Control the motion of the robot to minimize the distance between the target and current pixels.
-It is necessary to invert the interaction matrix for each step of the control in order to have the camera motion.
+It is necessary to invert the interaction matrix for each step of the control to have the camera motion.

 ### Opportunity {#duckling_controller-final-opportunity}